ainchu18/jk_clothing/README.md

 ---
 ## Bugs<a name=bugs></a>
-* The previous submitted project, there was no email confirmation send to users after a successful purchase, but was able to fix this using the django email message class.
+* The previous submitted project, there was no email confirmation sent to users after a successful purchase, but was able to fix this using the django email message class.
 I added it in the the checkout_success view.py in the checkout app and it worked on testing.
 Made a purchase using the stripe and I received an email confirming my purchase.
 * During development or when using the virtual environment, I can still see the product sizes for products that have sizes but after deploying the site, the sizes option disappeared.
 Will try and fix it again if I had more time to learn or check where the problem was.
 ---
 ## Mock up social media product page